Adolescent Ovarian Cysts

 What are Adolescent Ovarian Cysts?

-Ovarian cysts commonly occur in females of all ages.
+Ovarian cysts may occur in females of all ages but are most common between puberty and menopause.
 Some fluid-filled sacs develop during the normal menstrual cycle (period).
-Cysts often go undiagnosed or will dissolve on their own.
-The cysts are typically small (approximately 2 to 20 mm), but they can grow larger.
+These cysts often go undiagnosed or will dissolve on their own.
+They are typically small (approximately 2 to 20 mm), but they can grow larger.

 What are the different types of Adolescent Ovarian Cysts?

-There are two main classes of ovarian cysts: functional (normal) and other.
-Some cysts are not related to the menstrual cycle.
+There are two main classes of ovarian cysts: functional (physiologic) and nonfunctional.

 Functional cysts are part of the normal menstrual cycle.
 During the beginning of a typical menstrual cycle, fluid-filled pockets (follicles) grow on the ovary, and each contains an egg.
 All but one follicle stops growing, and the rest are absorbed back into the ovary.
 The remaining follicle produces estrogen and progesterone (primary female sex hormones), and it will release the egg during ovulation.